jajetloh/quokkasim-book/src/introduction.md

 ## What is QuokkaSim?

 QuokkaSim is a high-performance, event-driven simulation framework written in Rust, on top of the [NeXosim](https://github.com/asynchronics/nexosim) simulation engine.
-It provides:

-- A type-safe **Model** and **Context** API
-- Monotonic, reproducible **time** scheduling
-- Pluggable **event handlers** and **plugins**
-- Zero-cost abstractions and minimal runtime overhead

-Use QuokkaSim to build:
-- Network simulators
-- Discrete-event process models
-- Queuing systems and more

 ---